crosshj/experiments/bartok/.NOTES/_scratch.md

 ====

 - rephrase all tasks in terms of money and/or time
+  - started work on Bartok on March 15, 2020
+  - hourly pay rate ~=
+  - average amount of time per day on bartok ~=

 - how much would I pay to use bartok (trick question)?
 - how much would you have to pay me to use bartok (trick question)?